-What is a gaming TV and why do you need one?
+What is a gaming TV?

-HDR support and low input lag are two features that are must-haves when you are gaming on your TV.
+HDR support and low input lag are two features that are must-haves when you’re gaming on your TV.
 High Dynamic Range ensures your game comes across as realistic and lifelike.
 HDR enhances contrast, brightens colours, and darkens shadows.
 It also enhances details in dark environments, so graphics will stand out without you having to adjust the brightness levels of your TV.

-4k @ 120Hz games
+4k @ 120Hz gaming

 The latest gaming consoles can deliver 4K gaming at 120Hz.
-120Hz refers to refresh rate of your TV while gaming, and it’s a number of how often your screen refreshes the data displayed per second.
-4K, or 60fps, refers to the frame rate the video game is created in.
-The more frames, the smoother your game will appear.
+120Hz refers to the refresh rate of your TV while gaming.
+Refresh rate is how often your screen refreshes the data displayed per second.
+You can read more in this article about display refresh rate.

 Auto low latency mode

 To get the most out of your Xbox Series X or PS5, you’ll need to plug it into your TV via HDMI 2.1.
 Most older TVs have HDMI 2.0b, and if you can only plug into your display that way you’ll miss out on the highest resolution and frame rate your console can provide.
 Many of the latest TVs also have four or more HDMI ports so you can plug in multiple consoles.
 You’ll want to make sure you have an HDMI cable that can support the console-to-TV connection, so look for 4K Ultra HD HDMI cables for the best connection.

 Aspect ratio for super-wide gaming